walles/riff/README.md

 ... to make git show refined diffs by default.

 # TODO
-* Running from a git clone should work even if Riff is installed globally on the system.
 * Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
 Think of a constant array getting one or more extra members.